"Help is on the way": Colorado senators meet with Postmaster General about rural post office issues

 "He had a lot of reasons why it was other people's problems," Hickenlooper said.
 "I do think the guy is talented, he's had a career in logistics, and the post office is nothing but logistics, so he might be the right person.
 But I think we've got to accelerate him away from blaming other people and outside, you know, external conditions like not being able to hire people."

-Both DeJoy and the Colorado Senators agree that hiring people for the post office and keeping them continues to be a major struggle within resort communities and rural mountain towns where housing rates and rents have shot up in the last decade especially.
+Both DeJoy and the senators agree that hiring people for the post office and keeping them continues to be a major struggle within resort communities and rural mountain towns where housing rates and rents have shot up in the last decade especially.

 "I would have rather gotten more quickly into what are the solutions or what are the places where we can work together with the post office and start, you know, getting this institution back on the rails," Hickenlooper said.

-In a release from the U.S.P.S about the meeting, DeJoy is quoted as saying:
+In a release from the United States Postal Service about the meeting, DeJoy is quoted as saying:

+"The solutions in mail delivery service inevitably involve human resources, and our workforce, no matter how hard-working, are spread thin in these mountain communities where it is expensive to live and difficult to hire; a challenge that will also need creative solutions from local leaders."

 Hickenlooper said he believes this is a good first step, but more needs to be done, and soon.